Current opportunities

 We’re recruiting for the role of:

-- Tumu Hōtaka · Head of Programming.
-Applications close 5.00pm, Wednesday 4 June 2025.
+- Tumu Piringa Mōwaho · Head of Partnerships & Development.
+Applications close 5.00pm, Monday 16 June 2025.

-Tumu Hōtaka · Head of Programming
+Tumu Piringa Mōwaho · Head of Partnerships & Development

 Kei te kimi mātou o Te Ahurei Toi o Tāmaki i tētehi tuahangata, tuawahine rānei kia hono mai ki tō mātou tīma hei Tumu Hōtaka.
 Tirohia ngā taipitopito kōrero, ā, whakapā mai mehemea he pūkenga āu i roto i te ao whānui o nga toi.

-Each March, our Festival transforms Tāmaki Makaurau Auckland into a vibrant tapestry of global artistry, celebrating the city's rich cultural diversity through groundbreaking performances and events.
+Each March, our Festival transforms Tāmaki Makaurau Auckland into a vibrant tapestry of global artistry, celebrating the city's rich cultural diversity through groundbreaking performances and events

 About the Role